Overview of gun laws by nation: Indonesia

 In Indonesia, gun licenses are only issued to civilians employed in a profession that involves using firearms, such as in the military and law enforcement, with an exception made for politicians and businessmen.

 Applicants must be over the age of 21 to obtain a firearms license, and go through a background check and mental evaluation.
 They must also state a genuine reason for wanting to own a firearm, which can include hunting, target shooting, collecting, security, and self-defense.
 All firearms must be registered.
 Gun permits are valid for five years and may be renewed.
 Illegal gun ownership can be punished from a maximum of 20 years in prison to life in prison and death as per the provisions of Emergency Act no. 12, 1951.

 Civilians cannot possess military weapons, but may possess long rifles chambered in 22 regardless of cartridge length or whether it is a centerfire or rimfire bullet.
 In 2012 however, it was claimed that police had been issuing permits to regular citizens.

 Iran

-There are 200.,00 rifles registered with nomads.
+There are 200,000 firearms registered with nomads.

 Iranian law had changed in 2021–22 with military, security and police having permit to access firearms use them preemptively.
 Airguns, airsoft guns and hunting rifles were criminalized in September 2023.

 Iraq

 In 2012, Iraq relaxed its gun laws.
 The "possession of one rifle or pistol per home" was allowed via simple registration at local police stations.

 In 2017, the law was relaxed once again.
-The possession and carrying of handguns, semi-automatic and fully automatic firearms and other weapons for self-defense, hunting and sport shooting purposes was allowed.
+The possession and carrying of handguns, semi-automatic rifles, and other weapons for self-defense, hunting and sport shooting purposes was allowed.
 Firearm licenses require official authorization and identity cards.